 Karate kids, or those who prefer Judo, Aikido, Ju Jitsu, Kung Fu, Taekwondo or Krav Magna can find a list of all the clubs in Luxembourg here.

 If you want your child to attain the swimming certificate or just use up some energy, there are several pools in Luxembourg offering swim classes for children (mainly over 6 years-old, but some offer classes for younger children).
-Please note that most swimming pools have cancelled collective classes under the current Covid-19 requirements but this may change as the situation develops.

 Start with Les Thermes (Bertrange), Syrdall Schwemm (Neideranven), d’Coque (Kirchberg) or Pidal (Walferdange) or find the pool most local to you that runs a swim club from the Luxembourg Federation of Swimming here.

 If you live close to the Belgian border you can try Plouf Club in Arlon for weekday and weekend swim courses.
 Les enfants de Poséidon runs lessons at the pools at Gare, Belair, Geesseknäppchen and Batty-Weber and swim schools in Belair and Gasperich.

 If your children prefer equine company, there are plenty of options in horse-friendly Luxembourg.
 For lessons in English, try Baybees riding school which takes children from aged 2 years and accommodates all abilities.

 Bricher Paerdsstall in Brouch gives lessons to children from 4 years and offers horse encounters to those with dyslexia and dyscalculia.
 Children from 8 years-old can take riding lessons at Reitstall Kockelscheier.

 You can find a map of equestrian centres in Luxembourg here.